-Finite source models - M/G/1 queue - Pollaczek Khinchin formula - M/D/1 and M/E ${\mbox{\tiny K}}$ /1 as special cases - Series queues - Open Jackson networks.
+Finite source models - M/G/1 queue - Pollaczek Khinchin formula - M/D/1 and $M/E{K}/1$ as special cases - Series queues - Open Jackson networks.

-- The students will have a fundamental knowledge of the probability concepts. - Acquire skills in analyzing queueing models. - It also helps to understand and characterize phenomenon which evolve with respect to time in a probabilistic manner.
+- Understand the fundamental knowledge of the concepts of probability and have knowledge of standard distributions which can describe real life phenomenon. - Understand the basic concepts of one and two dimensional random variables and apply in engineering applications. - Apply the concept of random processes in engineering disciplines. - Acquire skills in analyzing queueing models. - Understand and characterize phenomenon which evolve with respect to time in a probabilistic manner